xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

    * In the communication thread pertaining to the order on which you need to close a dispute (in the Messages section of the order details), click **'Close dispute'**:
      ![msgs_close_dispute.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_close_dispute.png)

 Confirm the action.
-After that, the dispute will be closed.
+After that, the dispute will be closed:
      ![msgs_close_dispute1.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_close_dispute1.png)

 Once the dispute has been closed, the note in red color stating the open status of the dispute will be removed from the top of the communication thread.